nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 injection rate.
 For some tests, we find data metering unnecessary, and ION can buffer and handle local congestion and deliver the maximum possible throughput.

+***NOTE: The results presented here are based on System V semaphore.
+Recent upgrade and testing of a POSIX semaphore approach indicated a substantial performance increase to ION, and that result will be published in the next release of this document.***

 As stated earlier, our goal is to test the ION processing rate limitation, not the host system\'s memory availability.
 Therefore, we